 Beef 101 – This three-day intensive hands-on program is offered three times a year at Texas A&M University.
 It is designed for anyone who has an interest in expanding their knowledge of the total beef industry.
 This is the leading education program for basic information about the beef industry provided anywhere in the U.S.

 HACCP Training Courses – Several HACCP training courses are offered throughout the year by the meat science section and the International HACCP Alliance.
 Both introductory and advanced courses are available.
+Register online.

 Texas A&M University Horse Judging Camp – The Horse Judging Camp is a three-day event in which youth will be instructed in judging performance and conformation classes along with giving oral reasons.
 Camp fees include housing, food, instruction, and evening fun.